kpearson/dotfiles/Sublime Text 2/Packages/RspecBuild/README.md

 ## Installation

-Install using Package Control (Recommanded)
+Install using Package Control (Recommended)

 1. I guess most Sublime Text 2 users are using Sublime Package Control.
 If not, please install it from here <http://wbond.net/sublime_packages/package_control>
 2. Go to Preference > Package Control, and Choose "Install Package"